ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 * Part 1: A Grown-Up Body...
 * Part 2: Middling Age
 * Part 3: A Grown-Up Soul...
+* Part 4: Life In The Future
-* Part 4: Forever Summer
+* Part 5: Forever Summer
-* Part 5: The Dad Mule
+* Part 6: The Dad Mule
-* Part 6: A Grown-Up Spirit
+* Part 7: A Grown-Up Spirit
-* Part 7: ...
 * Part 8: ...
 * Part 9: ...
+* Part 10: ...

 P.S. - If you're new to me or my blog, the [About](/about "About Me!") page might be a great place to get yourself up to speed.